Bashpoet/PessoaNetPackets/README.md

 # 📜 Legal & Ethical Disclaimer

 ## Overview
-PessoaNetPackets is an artistic tool that transforms network traffic data into poetry using OpenAI's API.
+PessoaNetPackets and other code in this repository is an artistic tool that transforms network traffic data into poetry using OpenAI's API.
 This disclaimer outlines crucial legal and ethical considerations for users.

 ## Legal Considerations